Capital Gains Tax Valuation

 Real-Life Application

 Consider the scenario of Emma, a property developer in London.
-In 2024, Emma sold a residential property that was not her main residence, realizing a substantial gain.
+In 2024, Emma sold a residential property that was not her main residence, realising a substantial gain.
 Emma’s CGT accountant undertook the following tasks:

 Calculation: The accountant calculated the gain by subtracting the original purchase price and any qualifying improvement costs from the sale price.
 Then they applied the CGT exemption of £3,000 to reduce the taxable gain.

-Optimization: Knowing Emma’s status as a higher-rate taxpayer, the accountant reviewed her portfolio to identify any potential losses that could be offset against the gain to reduce the CGT liability.
+Optimisation: Knowing Emma’s status as a higher-rate taxpayer, the accountant reviewed her portfolio to identify any potential losses that could be offset against the gain to reduce the CGT liability.

 Filing: The accountant prepared and submitted the CGT report to HMRC within the 60-day deadline, ensuring all reliefs were accurately claimed and the tax payment was correctly calculated.

-Advice: With the changes to CGT rates and reliefs, the accountant advised Emma on the timing of future sales and the potential restructuring of her property portfolio to align with her financial goals while minimizing tax exposure.
+Advice: With the changes to CGT rates and reliefs, the accountant advised Emma on the timing of future sales and the potential restructuring of her property portfolio to align with her financial goals while minimising tax exposure.

 Challenges Faced by CGT Accountants